leomil72/pycrypto/readme.md

 128-bits wide.
 With stream ciphers, and with block ciphers used with a mode of operation that transforms them into the former, this necessity lapses.

+## Hash algorithms
+### BLAKE2b
+This hash algorithm was developed to replace the older, but broken, MD5 and SHA1 algorithms.
+Since not full RFC-compliant due to OpenSSL limitations, BLAKE2b doesn't accept keying, personalization and salting features.
+BLAKE2b is optimized for 64-bits systems and it's set to return a 64-byte message digest.

+### SHA-2
+SHA-2 (Secure Hash Algorithm) is a set of hash algorithms developed by U.S.
+NSA to replace the older SHA-1, that has not been considered secure due to its limited hash lenght.
+SHA-2 comes in three variants, depending on the lenght of the message digest that is returned: 256, 384, and 512 bits.

+### MD5
+MD5, that stands for Message Digest 5, is an hash algorithm developed by Ron Rivest in the '90s of the XX century.
+It was quickly replaced by other algorithms because it was soon discovered that it suffered from several structural weaknesses.
+From then on its use was deprecated and today it is only used as a checksum for the verification, for example, of data downloaded from the Internet.

 ## Security
 The security of a cryptographic algorithm lies in the secrecy and robustness of the password used to encrypt the data.
 The more robust the password, i.e., long